Al-Nusra Front: Speculations on a split with Al-Qaeda (2015–2016)

-But in May 2015 Abu Maria al-Qahtani, the commander of al-Nusra in Deir ez-Zor province, still strongly advocated a split with al-Qaeda.
+But in May 2015 Abu Maria Al-Qahtani, the commander of Al-Nusra in Deir ez-Zor province, still strongly advocated a split with Al-Qaeda.
 Muhamed Nabih Osman, leading a charitable organisation for former Assad prisoners, said to website The Daily Beast on 4 May 2015: "I think it will happen soon.
-You have to understand that al-Nusra consists of two very different parts and that one part, mostly local fighters, are not interested in global jihad".
+You have to understand that Al-Nusra consists of two very different parts and that one part, mostly local fighters, are not interested in global jihad".

-On 7 May 2015, a Turkish official said that Turkey and Saudi Arabia were bolstering Ahrar al-Sham at Nusra's expense, hoping that al-Sham's rise puts pressure on Nusra to renounce its ties to al-Qaeda and open itself to outside help.
+On 7 May 2015, a Turkish official said that Turkey and Saudi Arabia were bolstering Ahrar Al-Sham at al-Nusra's expense, hoping that Al-Sham's rise puts pressure on al-Nusra to renounce its ties to Al-Qaeda and open itself to outside help.

-A "well-connected Syrian Islamist" cited in May 2015 by Charles Lister in The Huffington Post said: "There are now two main currents... the conservatives are keen on keeping ties to Al-Qaeda and the others are more inclined towards the new Syria-focused approach".
-Another "Islamist official from Damascus" is cited: "Nusra's disengagement from al Qaeda would be good for the revolution, but Jabhat al-Nusra will always be in dire need of al Qaeda's name to keep its foreign fighters away from IS.
+A "well-connected Syrian Islamist" cited in May 2015 by Charles Lister in The Huffington Post said: "There are now two main currents...the conservatives are keen on keeping ties to Al-Qaeda and the others are more inclined towards the new Syria-focused approach".
+Another "Islamist official from Damascus" is cited: "al-Nusra's disengagement from al Qaeda would be good for the revolution, but Jabhat Al-Nusra will always be in dire need of al Qaeda's name to keep its foreign fighters away from IS.
 Most Jabhat foreign fighters will never accept to fight and die for what looks like an Islamic national project."

-In late July 2016, through various sources, the Middle East Eye claimed that an organizational split from al-Qaeda is "imminent", with the proposal reportedly been approved by AQ leaders and proposed a new name called "Jabhat Fatah al-Sham", or the "Conquest of the Levant Front".
-However, the sources claimed that the move would not affect al-Nusra's al-Qaeda ideology and its plan to commit attacks on the West.
+In late July 2016, through various sources, the Middle East Eye claimed that an organizational split from Al-Qaeda is "imminent", with the proposal reportedly been approved by AQ leaders and proposed a new name called "Jabhat Fatah Al-Sham", or the "Conquest of the Levant Front".
+However, the sources claimed that the move would not affect Al-Nusra's Al-Qaeda ideology and its plan to commit attacks on the West.

 The organisation grew in early 2016.
-Charles Lister reported that "According to three Islamist sources based in the area, Jabhat al-Nusra successfully recruited at least 3,000 Syrians into its ranks between February and June 2016."
+Charles Lister reported that "According to three Islamist sources based in the area, Jabhat Al-Nusra successfully recruited at least 3,000 Syrians into its ranks between February and June 2016."
 In mid-2016, reports suggested it was composed of around 5,000 to 10,000 fighters, with the Russian ministry of defence estimating 7,000 fighters in Idlib province.